Isn’t it amazing how the world can change in just a couple months?

 This is not a discussion of the pro-life/pro-choice debate.
 That discussion is purely political, not biblical.
 I want no part of it, no matter how loudly politicians try to attach ‘Christianity’ to it.

 The word ‘abortion’ is in the Bible, but not in its 21st century meaning.
-In English Bibles that translate the Hebrew word shakhal as abortion, the context makes clear it would more accurately be translated miscarriage: that is, an accidental, unwanted loss of a pregnancy, not a purposeful termination of one.
+In English Bibles that translate the Hebrew word shakhal as abortion, the context makes clear it refers to what today is called a miscarriage: that is, an accidental, unwanted loss of a pregnancy, not a purposeful termination of one.

 The Bible does not say, ‘Thou shalt not commit abortion.’
 But neither does it say that until childbirth a pregnant woman has complete autonomy over her body, including the fetus she’s carrying.